Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Fit linear and generalized linear mixed-effects models.
 The models and their components are represented using S4 classes and methods.
 The core computational algorithms are implemented using the 'Eigen' C++ library for numerical linear algebra and 'RcppEigen' "glue".

-broom.mixed — by Ben Bolker, 7 months ago
+broom.mixed — by Ben Bolker, a year ago

 Tidying Methods for Mixed Models